moigagoo/norm/README.rst

 -   Run the tests before and after you change the code.

-    The recommended way to run the tests is via Docker and Docker Compose:
+    The recommended way to run the tests is with Docker Compose:

     .. code-block::